TOGoS/TechTalks/2014-02-12/HaskellTalk.md

 Due to its purely functional nature, expressions in Haskell are 'referentially transparent'.
-This means that you or the compiler may freely replace function calls with the result of the function
+This means that you or the compiler may freely replace function calls with the result of the function without changing the functional behavior of the program.

+Taking advantage of this fact, Haskell interpreters/compilers can decide not to actually evaluate some expressions until their results are really needed.

 ## GHCI